Factoring Repunits

 If you want to maximize the outcome of your factoring work, you need to spend some time on understanding how to run GMP-ECM efficiently.
 This is a non-trivial task, but the result might be that you find many more factors without using more processor cycles.

-1. Start with a recent GMP release, at least GMP 4.2.x, but preferably GMP 6 or later.
+1. Start with a recent GMP release.

 2. When building GMP-ECM, run make tune between configure and make.
 Make sure to pass --with-gmp-blabla to configure to point to your newly built GMP.
 (There is a --help option that lists the available options, and what they do.)